chef/chef-server/docs-chef-io/content/server/ctl_chef_server.md

-The `install` subcommand is used to install premium features of the Chef Infra Server: Chef management console and Chef Infra Client run reporting, high availability configurations, Chef Push Jobs, and Chef Infra Server replication.
+The `install` subcommand is used to install premium features of the Chef Infra Server: Chef management console and Chef Infra Client run reporting, high availability configurations, and Chef Infra Server replication.

 {{< warning >}}